+After all parties and witnesses have been heard, the parties will have an opportunity to provide a closing statement.
+The adviser may not provide the opening or closing statement and may not provide answers or responses on behalf of a party.
+The adviser's role during the hearing is to conduct questioning of the other party and any witnesses.
+A party may never conduct questioning of the other party themselves.

-- 1. As promptly as possible after receiving the record of the case, the Administrative Hearing Panel will hold a hearing for the presentation of live testimony and examination of relevant witnesses.
-Throughout the hearing, the Respondent will enjoy the presumption of no responsibility for the charges. - 2.
-The live hearing may be conducted with all parties physically present in the same geographic location, or, at the College's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually through electronic video conferencing.
-This technology will enable participants simultaneously to see and hear each other.
-At its discretion, the College may delay or adjourn a hearing based on technological errors not within a party's control.
-All proceedings will be recorded through audiovisual recording or transcript.
-That recording or transcript will be made available to the parties for inspection and review. - 3.
-Following the conclusion of the hearing, the Administrative Hearing Panel will resolve all outstanding questions of fact, including the credibility of witnesses and the adequacy of the proof of the allegations, and render a decision.
-In determining the outcome of the case, the Administrative Hearing Panel will apply the "preponderance of the evidence" standard, i.e., whether it is more likely than not that the allegations of the complaint are proven, and if so, whether the conduct violate this policy.
+Following the conclusion of the hearing, the Administrative Hearing Panel will resolve all outstanding questions of fact, including the credibility of witnesses and the adequacy of the proof of the allegations, and will render a decision.
+In determining the outcome of the case, the Administrative Hearing Panel will apply the "preponderance of the evidence" standard, i.e., whether it is more likely than not that the allegations of the complaint are proven, and if so, whether the conduct violated this policy.
 The burden of proving that this standard was met rests with the College, not the parties to the case.
-The Administrative Hearing Panel will notify the Title IX Coordinator or a Deputy Title IX Coordinator of its decision. - 4.
-The Title IX Coordinator or a Deputy Title IX Coordinator will notify the Complainant and the Respondent of the decision of the Administrative Hearing Panel, simultaneously, in writing, no later than one (1) business day following the decision.
-Both parties may submit Impact Statements to the Title IX Coordinator or a Deputy Title IX Coordinator within five (5) business days.
-Impact Statements will present the parties with the opportunity to share any information they would like the Administrative Hearing Panel to consider when assigning a sanction.
+The Administrative Hearing Panel will notify the Title IX Coordinator or a Deputy Title IX Coordinator of its decision.
+After being informed of the decision of the Administrative Hearing Panel, and only in cases in which the Respondent is found responsible, the Title IX Coordinator or a Deputy Title IX Coordinator shall disclose the Impact and Mitigation Statements, if any, to the Hearing Panel.